-Our inventory management is complex as we continue to sell a significant mix of products through distributors.
-We must manage inventory effectively, particularly with respect to sales to distributors, which involves forecasting demand and pricing issues.
+Our inventory management is complex, as we continue to sell a significant mix of products through distributors.
+We must manage both owned and channel inventory effectively, particularly with respect to sales to distributors, which involves forecasting demand and pricing challenges.
 Distributors may increase orders during periods of product shortages, cancel orders if their inventory is too high or delay orders in anticipation of new products.
-Distributors also may adjust their orders in response to the supply of our products and the products of our competitors and seasonal fluctuations in end-user demand.
-Our reliance upon indirect distribution methods may reduce our visibility into demand and pricing issues, and therefore make forecasting more difficult.
+Distributors also may adjust their orders in response to the supply of our products and the products of our competitors and seasonal fluctuations in end user demand.
+Our reliance upon indirect distribution methods may reduce our visibility into demand and pricing trends and issues, and therefore make forecasting more difficult.
 If we have excess or obsolete inventory, we may have to reduce our prices and write down inventory.
 Moreover, our use of indirect distribution channels may limit our willingness or ability to adjust prices quickly and otherwise to respond to pricing changes by competitors.
 We also may have limited ability to estimate future product rebate redemptions in order to price our products effectively.

-We depend on third-party suppliers, and our financial results could suffer if we fail to manage suppliers properly.
+We depend on third-party suppliers, and our financial results could suffer if we fail to manage our suppliers effectively.

-Our operations depend on our ability to anticipate our needs for components, products and services, as well as our suppliers' ability to deliver sufficient quantities of quality components, products and services at reasonable prices and in time for us to meet critical schedules.
-Given the wide variety of systems, products and services that we offer, the large number of our suppliers and contract manufacturers that are located around the world, and the long lead times required to manufacture, assemble and deliver certain components and products, problems could arise in production, planning, and inventory management that could seriously harm us.
-In addition, our ongoing efforts to optimize the efficiency of our supply chain could cause supply disruptions and be more expensive, time consuming and resource-intensive than expected.
-Other supplier problems that we could face include component shortages, excess supply, risks related to the terms of our contracts with suppliers, risks associated with contingent workers, and risks related to our relationships with single source suppliers, as described below.
+Our operations depend on our ability to anticipate our needs for components, products and services, as well as our suppliers' ability to deliver sufficient quantities of quality components, products and services at reasonable prices and in time for us to meet critical schedules for the delivery of our own products and services.
+Given the wide variety of systems, products and services that we offer, the large number of our suppliers and contract manufacturers that are located around the world, and the long lead times required to manufacture, assemble and deliver certain components and products, problems could arise in production, planning and inventory management that could seriously harm our business.
+In addition, our ongoing efforts to optimize the efficiency of our supply chain could cause supply disruptions and be more expensive, time consuming and resource intensive than expected.
+Furthermore, certain of our suppliers may decide to discontinue conducting business with us.
+Other supplier problems that we could face include component shortages, excess supply, risks related to the terms of our contracts with suppliers, risks associated with contingent workers and risks related to our relationships with single source suppliers, each of which is described below.